thinkst/canarytokens-docker/README.md

 We have a separate docker compose file which will automate (mostly) getting you up and running a Canarytokens server with HTTPS.
 You will need to do the following:

-* Edit the ```docker-compose-lets-encrypt.yml```.
-Specifically, in the nginx section, you will need to provide your domain and email address (these are necessary for the certbot's registration process).
+* Edit the ```certbot.env```.
+You will need to provide your domain and email address (these are necessary for the certbot's registration process).
 E.g.
 ```
 MY_DOMAIN_NAME=example.com
-EMAIL_ADDRESS=jay@thinkst.com
+EMAIL_ADDRESS=jay@exmaple.com
 ```
 * Now when you want to bring up your server, you will use ```docker-compose -f docker-compose-lets-encrypt.yml up``` which will run the server in the foreground so you can make sure everything gets started alright.

 * If everything is running, you may want to CTRL+C, run ```docker-compose -f docker-compose-lets-encrypt.yml down``` to get to a clean slate and then rerun ```docker-compose -f docker-compose-lets-encrypt.yml up -d``` with the added ```-d``` to run the server in the background (in daemon mode)

+* Please keep in mind that using the HTTPS method will use the email you specified and the domain name to register the certificate.
+You can read about the lets encrypt process (using cerbot) over [here](https://certbot.eff.org/lets-encrypt/ubuntuxenial-nginx).
+The process involves verifying that you are the owner of the domain you have specified and registering you with lets encrypt.

+* THERE IS A RATE LIMIT.
+So don't keep bringing this server up and down otherwise you will quickly hit a lets encrypt certificate generation limit.
+To avoid this, for testing purposes you may add ```--staging``` to the ```./certbot-auto``` command in ```cerbot-nginx/start.sh``` which will test whether lets encrypt gives you the certificate. q